monikastrah/431-2020/quizzes/quiz1/quiz1.md

 2. The [PDF of the Quiz is available here](https://github.com/THOMASELOVE/431-2020/blob/master/quizzes/quiz1/431-2020-quiz1.pdf) and is also posted to the Quiz 1 folder on our Shared Google Drive.
 The PDF is 37 pages long.
 Be sure that you have all 37 pages.

 3. The Google Form Answer Sheet for the Quiz will be found at http://bit.ly/431-2020-quiz1-answer-sheet.
 You must log into Google via CWRU to access the Answer Sheet and you must complete your submission of this Form no later than 12 NOON on 2020-10-07.
 No late work will be accepted.
 When you submit the Google Form, your responses will be emailed to your CWRU email address, along with a link to allow you to edit your work before the deadline.
-The link to the Google Form Answer Sheet is also posted to the Quiz 1 folder on our Shared Google Drive.
+A short Google Doc containing the link to the Google Form Answer Sheet is also posted to the Quiz 1 folder on our Shared Google Drive.

 # Instructions {-}